tiy-atx-ui-aug2015/ui-design-checklist/README.md

 # What goes in the head?
-- <title>Your Title Goes Here</title> The title will show up on the tab of your webpage -Put in your <meta> tag, yo!
+- <title>Your Title Goes Here</title> The title will show up on the tab of your webpage
+- Put in your <meta> tag, yo!
--You can link the style sheets you use to the html sheet with the link tag.
-Ex. <link type="text/css" rel="stylesheet" href="style.css">
+- You can link the style sheets you use to the html sheet with the link tag.
+Ex. link type="text/css" rel="stylesheet" href="style.css"